 Famciclovir.
 Famciclovir is a prodrug for the active metabolite penciclovir.
 Famciclovir is converted into its active compound within the infected cell by contact with an enzyme from the virus.
 It has high bioavailability of 77%.
 It remains active in the body longer than acyclovir (half the dose is still active after 10 to 20 hours) and, like valacyclovir, requires less frequent dosing (usually two or three times a day).
 It is most effective if taken within six hours of onset of symptoms.

 Brief comparison table

-Generic acyclovir is usually less expensive than the other two drugs and therefore preferable.
+Though all three herpes antiviral medications are now available as generics, acyclovir is usually less expensive than the other two drugs.
 If the costs of the drugs are equivalent, however, the choice is between the safety record of acyclovir and having to take fewer daily doses of valacyclovir or famciclovir.

 Published: May 05, 2007